Deep Root Fertilization

 Tree and Shrub Roots

 Your trees and shrubs have primary roots, secondary roots, and tertiary roots.
 The primary roots act mostly as anchors holding the plant in place.
 They are often the deepest roots.
 The secondary roots grow mostly horizontally and can absorb water and nutrients.
 The tertiary roots, or feeder roots, are small hair-like roots that work with mycorrhizal fungi already in the soil to break down the nutrients in the soil and transport them into the root system so they can be further transported up into the above-ground portion of the plant.
-These feeder roots are usually found closer to the top of the soil.
+These feeder roots are usually found closer to the top of the so

 Advantages of Deep Root Fertilization